jconorgrogan/Informational-Constructivism/README.md

 > **Conclusion:**
 > Once distinction is unavoidable, and once even two distinctions are registered and preserved,
 > the structural machinery of time, identity, and space **follows necessarily**.
-> Reality is not built on axioms—it is the recursive closure of distinguishable structure.
+> Reality may not be built on axioms, it is the recursive closure of distinguishable structure.

 ## 1. The Core Foundational Argument of Informational Constructivism